KatePaulauskas/watch-store/README.md

      Represents a specific product within an order.
 Each order can have multiple line items, tracking the quantity and total price of each product purchased.

 * **AddOnOrder:**
-     A junction table connecting AddOn and Order in a many-to-many relationship, allowing the system to track the quantity of each add-on purchased with an order.
+     A junction table connecting AddOn and Order in a many-to-many relationship, allows the system to track the quantity of each add-on purchased with an order.

 * **DeliveryMethod:**
      Defines the delivery options available for an order, including the name of the method and its associated rate.